wlonk/arcadia/2015-02-post-playtest-2-outline.md

 ### Ward (♀)

-You are expected to be ...
+A young lady who...

 Draw a card when:

  - you uphold or demonstrate the honour of your adoptive family,
- - put your loyalty to your adoptive family first,
- - or

- - you obey your parents or guardian,
+ - obey your guardian,
- - reflect well upon your family,
- - or demonstrate promise.
+ - or pursue an appropriate courtship.

 Tell us who: